 3-A) PRICES: all prices advertised in the Company’s publications are expressed in United States dollars and are subject to changes without prior notice.
 The passenger shall pay the ruling price at the moment the reservation is accepted.
 Prices shall not be subject to changes provided that the trip is paid cash and in full once the reservation is made.
 Otherwise, the company retains the right to change the final price of the program without prior notice.
 Said changes may derive from market fluctuations affecting the cost structure.
 Any price increase shall be paid prior to the departure date of the trip without exception.

-3-B) WAYS OF PAYMENTS: The ways of payment are: cash, bank transfer and credit card through PayPal.
+3-B) WAYS OF PAYMENTS: The ways of payment are: cash or bank transfer.
 These ways of payment, and fees or applicable taxes, may change at any time without prior notice.

 3-C) PAYMENT OF THE BALANCE: the balance due must be paid prior to the beginning of the trip.